Skip to content

 Adding new HTTP routes

-http server to receive events from Pumble and to expose the redirect endpoint.
-However in case you need to add your custom endpoints you have two alternatives:
+Internally, Pumble SDK is using an express.js HTTP server to receive events from Pumble and to expose the redirect endpoint.
+However, in case you need to add your custom endpoints you have two alternatives:

 const app: App = {